aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 - We start with a stream, and a cursor at the beginning of the stream.
 - The MonadParsec handles some book keeping at each step
-  - This monad is very concrete and can be great for building an intuition of how to work with them in general
+  - This concretely useful monad can be helpful for building an intution for working with monads in general

+Note:

+- The parsec alias we make is an alias of a data type that has an instance of MonadParsec, a monad that gives all the plumbing to easily write powerful parsers

 ---